Hy Lit: 1980s

 Since 1982, and many years to follow, Lit hosted a live oldies radio show at different area clubs (most notably the Woodbine Inn in Pennsauken, New Jersey), where he'd close his commercials by saying, "I wanna see your face in the place!"

 Lit moved to CBS-owned WOGL 98.1 FM in 1989, hosting the highly rated "Top 20 Countdown" on Saturday and Sunday afternoons in addition to his weekday afternoon shift.

 Personal life

 Lit was born to Sam and Mona (Kessler) Lit, in South Philadelphia.
 He shares two children and three grandchildren with his first wife Miriam "Mim" Uniman whom he met while a rising star in Philadelphia.
-Uniman was a former Miss Universe contestant via being named Miss Philadelphia in 1956 (see reference two).
+Uniman was a former Miss Universe contestant via being named Miss Philadelphia in 1956.
 He later married his third wife, Maggie (Russo) Lit.

 Lawsuit

 In the mid-1990s, it was revealed that Lit was suffering from the beginnings of Parkinson's disease.
 Just after the death of Hy's wife, Maggie (Russo) Lit in 2000, WOGL and Infinity/CBS Broadcasting management significantly reduced Lit's radio hours, along with a significant decrease in salary.
 In 2002, a lawsuit was filed with the aid of law firm Spector, Gaddon and Rosen against the media conglomerate, CBS Broadcasting, which for a second and concurrent time decided to reduce Lit's radio time and salary and this time cancel his health insurance.

 In December 2005, Lit, station WOGL, and CBS Broadcasting settled the three-year health and age-discrimination lawsuit, under the condition that Hy Lit would (reluctantly) retire from the station.
 Lit did his last Hy Lit Hall of Fame Show radio show on December 11, 2005.
 However, WOGL management would not permit Lit to reveal he would be leaving the airwaves.